yag-im/portsvc/README.md

         covers/
         screenshots/

-Create files below:
+Create *.devcontainer/secrets.env* file:

-.devcontainer/secrets.env

     SQLDB_PASSWORD=***VALUE***

+The following devcontainers should be up and running:

+    sqldb

-Then simply open the project in any IDE that supports devcontainers (VSCode is recommended), and you can begin working right away.
+Then simply open this project in any IDE that supports devcontainers (VSCode is recommended).